Tabular View

 Tabular View has several options to control the data shown:

-Date Selector—Choose the date range for your column headings
+Date Selector in Tabular View—Choose the date range for your column headings

-Cost Type Selector—Choose between the cost amortization and cost blending (AWS only) options
+Cost Type Selector in Tabular View—Choose between the cost amortization options

-Group by Filter in Tabular View—“Pivot” and sum costs based on a number of dimensions
+Group By Filter in Tabular View—“Pivot” and sum costs based on a number of dimensions

 Percent Change Indicators in Tabular View—Show how a particular cost grouping is changing.

-Once you decide which Tabular View data to show, you can perform the following tasks:
+After you decide which Tabular View data to show, you can perform the following tasks:

 Sharing the Tabular View With Other Users